rajitsr/BDD_SemSeg_Lanes/README.md

     }

 ## Download
+Upon request, the dataset will be made available.
-you can download the Train-Val-set videos and annotations from our [Google Drive Folder](https://drive.google.com/drive/folders/1f-FgSjEyKFtVl6bh4zCESebYNLGUGXJ8?usp=sharing)
+You can download the Train-Val-set videos and annotations from our [Google Drive Folder](https://drive.google.com/drive/folders/1f-FgSjEyKFtVl6bh4zCESebYNLGUGXJ8?usp=sharing)

 The directory should look like this